 Kael, Pauline.
 “Circles and Squares: Joys and Sarris.”
 I Lost It at the Movies: Film Writings 1954-1965.
 1965.
 New York: Marion Boyars, 1994.
 295-319.

 Lapsley, Robert, and Michael Westlake.
 Film Theory: An Introduction.
-Manchester: Manchester UP, 1988.
+Manchester: Manchester University Press, 1988.

 Nichols, Bill, ed.
 Movies and Methods: An Anthology.
-Berkeley: U of California P, 1976.
+Berkeley: University of California Press, 1976.

 Pye, Michael.
 Moguls: Inside the Business of Show Business.
 New York: Holt, Rinehart & Winston, 1980.

 Sarris, Andrew.
 The American Cinema: Directors and Directions 1929-1968.
 1968.
 New York: Octagon, 1982.